vslatten/radix-example-workshop-1/docs/workshop.md

 Radix support connecting a branch to a specific environment.
 Let's explore this.

-1. Move to "new" branch (feature1)
+1. Update the radixconfig.yaml file, commit, push and explore what's happening in Radix.
+(Copy the file ./radixconfigs/radixconfig-feature1.yaml to ./radixconfig.yaml.
+Remember to update app name)
-2. Examine code - the new feature  (getting a new env variable from Radix)
+1. Check out the "new" branch (feature1)
-3. Move back to master, update the radixconfig.yaml file, commit, push and explore what's happening in Radix.
+2. Examine code - the new feature  (getting a new env variable from Echo)
-4. Check-out feature1, do a change, commit, push and explore what's happening in Radix.
+4. Do a change, commit, push and explore what's happening in Radix.

 ### 1.1.9.
 Monitoring & Metrics